Zayd3030/FrontendCW/README.md

 ---

 ### 🎨 UI/UX Enhancements
-- Global spacing and layout improvements using a `.page` wrapper
+- Global styling and layout improvements using a `.page` wrapper
-- Styled success and error message system (`.message.success` / `.message.error`)
+- Use of Icons
-- Bootstrap intergration w/ Bootstrap Icons
+- Bootstrap intergration

 ---